com-480-data-visualization/datavis-project-2022-vizsquad/README.md

 - Interactive tree-map of with the largest squares being the counties to host the most animals.
 This is an animated chart over a time series acceleration.
 - Information exploration about species retrieved from Wikipedia directly in-site displayed in a fancy fashion (linked to the wikidata database API)
 - Additional statistics on the visualized data in the current window of the map (e.g. number of animals studies, km/week traveled by an average animal,...)
-These visualizations will enable us to experiment with several gestalts, colours and other data visualization principles.
+- Interactive map to compare trajectories in migration with other environmental studies These visualizations will enable us to experiment with several gestalts, colours and other data visualization principles.

 ### Exploratory Data Analysis